valentintissot/KLMC/README.md

 Valentin Tissot-Daguette, Princeton University

-Implementation of the KLMC method proposed in _Projection of Functionals and Fast Pricing of Exotic Options_.  https://arxiv.org/abs/2111.03713
+Implementation of the KLMC method in _Short Communication: Projection of Functionals and Fast Pricing of Exotic Options_.  https://doi.org/10.1137/21M1451439